 - Increase aeration

 Test the aquarium water and record the initial nitrate level so you have a baseline to work with.
-Perform a 5% water change every hour or two, using water low in nitrate.
+Perform a 5% water change every hour or two, using water that is low in nitrate.
 Continue until you have replaced approximately half of the volume of water in your aquarium.
-This process will reduce the nitrate levels significantly, but slowly enough to avoid the effects of sudden changes.
+This process will reduce the nitrate levels significantly, but slowly enough to avoid the effects of sudden changes on the fish.

-After the final water change, test the water and note how much the nitrate has dropped.
-If nitrate levels remain above 100 mg/l, repeat the process the next day.
-Nitrate removing filter media can also be used of nitrate levels remain high.
+After the final water change, test the water and note how much the nitrate level has dropped.
+If nitrate levels remain above 100 mg/l, repeat the process the following day.
+Nitrate -removing filter media can also be used if nitrate levels remain high.

 Increase the aeration in the tank, as tanks with high nitrates are usually low in oxygen.
 Do not feed the fish for 24 hours, and then feed sparingly until the tank stabilizes.
-Once nitrates have been brought down, it is important to maintain the tank well to avoid another nitrate disaster.
+Once nitrates have been brought down, it is important to maintain the tank properly in order to avoid another nitrate disaster.

 - Keep live plants in the tank